spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/4-vault.md

 ---
 title: "Vault"
 metaTitle: "Vault"
-metaDescription: "Learn how to use Vault with Palette Dev Engine"
+metaDescription: "Learn how to use Vault with Palette Dev Engine."
 hideToC: false
 type: "appTier"
 category: ['security']